Showing posts with label Steven Rubin. Show all posts

 This day of Masonic and social studies is open to the public, except for Bro.
 Loporto’s presentation at day’s end, which will be restricted to regular Freemasons, with an emphasis on seating Apprentices, Fellows, and new Master Masons.

-The weekend will begin Friday, January 17 with the famous Mariners Lodge 67’s Maritime Festive Board and Beefsteak Banquet.
+The weekend will begin tonight with the famous Mariners Lodge 67’s Maritime Festive Board and Beefsteak Banquet.
 That’s a separate ticket for a magnificent meal in an unforgettable ambiance of feast and song.
 This is the kick-off of the lodge’s bicentennial celebration.

-The speakers program awaits you on Saturday the 18th, also featuring tours of Masonic Hall, plenty of vendors, and other attractions.
+The speakers program awaits you on Saturday, also featuring tours of Masonic Hall, plenty of vendors, and other attractions.

 Afterward, the 1781 Society welcomes you for cocktails and socializing with our speakers and with Grand Master Steven A. Rubin and our Grand Lodge leadership.
-(This too requires a separate ticket.)
+(Sorry.
+Sold out.)

-There are group rate hotel accommodations and special rate parking as well.
+There are group rate hotel accommodations (sold out) and special rate parking as well.

 Questions?
 Contact me here.